You have a look at your calendar and you see a meeting at 2pm, a lecture at 3pm and a consulting coffee chat at 4pm which you totally forgot about.

-If your network is your net worth, you want to make sure that the consultant on the other side of the table will remember you.
+You want to make sure that the consultant on the other side of the table will remember you.
 The best way to make your coffee chat memorable for consultants is finding a common interest outside of work you are both passionate about.
 Beside this, you should:

 a.
-Have a business card ready.
+Have a business card ready;

 c.
-Send a follow up e-mail after the call thanking the consultant for their time
+Send a follow up e-mail after the call thanking the consultant for their time;

 d.
 Keep them updated every month with a short email on how you are doing (Only if you managed to establish a good relationship)